ccxt/ccxt/wiki/Manual.md

 - fetchPosition ()            // for a single market
 - fetchPositions ()           // for all positions
 - fetchAccountPositions ()    // TODO
-- fetchIsolatedPositions ()   // for positions in isolated margin mode only

 ```JavaScript
 fetchPosition (symbol, params = {})                         // for a single market